Saturday, August 31, 2013

 Facts

-David, who began his career as a child star on the radio on the 1950s, was the long-time partner of actor Charles Pemberton (who appeared in The Tomb of the Cybermen and The War Games).
+David, who began his career as a child star on the radio in the 1950s, was the long-time partner of actor Charles Pemberton (who appeared in The Tomb of the Cybermen and The War Games).

 CREW

-Glyn Jones (writer) Apr 27 1931 to Apr 2 2014 (heart condition leading to organ failure)
+Glyn Jones (writer) April 27th 1931 to April 2nd 2014 (heart condition leading to organ failure)

 Doctor Who credits